ALDWYN'S RESTAURANT AND BISTRO

-Aldwyn’s restaurant and bistro is a contemporary local gem, full of English character since it’s opening in October 2018.
-It is set in the magnificent Grade II listed building of Ellerslie, within walking distance of Malvern town centre, as well as other popular locations in and around Malvern.
+A contemporary local gem, full of English character and charm.
+The restaurant is set in the magnificent Grade II listed building of Ellerslie, within walking distance of Malvern town centre, as well as other popular locations in and around Malvern.

-Our restaurant offers a sophisticated menu of fresh seasonal dishes with a contemporary twist and a unique dining experience in a relaxed and chic atmosphere.
-The all day dining menu of British classics includes everything from sandwiches to hearty mains and is perfect for formal dinner dates, casual lunches, afternoon tea, cocktails or simply coffee and cake.
+The place offers a sophisticated menu of fresh seasonal dishes with a contemporary twist and a unique dining experience in a chic and relaxed atmosphere.
+The all day dining menu includes everything from sandwiches to hearty mains and is perfect for formal dinner dates, casual lunches, afternoon tea, cocktails or simply coffee and cake.

 Whether dining with friends and family or hiring us for a private function, such as a corporate meeting or networking event, at Aldwyn's we pride ourselves on carefully planned menus and exceptional standards in presentation, taste and service.